sandroboehme/options-charts/README.md

 This repo crunshes some data to visualize the behavior of options in comparison to Bitcoin.
 If you find bugs, I'd be happy to get to know them ;)!
-It's certainly not perfect form reusability, naming consistency or other aspects.
+It's certainly not perfect from reusability, naming consistency or other aspects.

 The basic idea is, that you:
 1. take the `instruments.ipynb` to select an instrument, then